AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 #.
 Open your Aviatrix Controller.
 From the left sidebar, select **ONBOARDING**.
 #.
 Select Microsoft Azure from the list of Cloud Service Providers (CSPs).
 Make sure to select **Microsoft Azure**, not Azure Government.
 #.
 Enter an Account Name for this Azure subscription.
 This name labels the account in the Aviatrix Controller and does not need to be a specific value from your Azure account.
 #.
-In the fields provided, enter your ARM Subscription ID, Directory ID, Application ID, and Application Key you saved in a Notepad file.
+In the fields provided, enter the four values you saved in a Notepad file: the ARM Subscription ID, Directory ID, Application ID, and Application Key.
 Then, click **CREATE**.

 Your Primary Access Account for Azure should be successfully onboarded.
 To troubleshoot onboarding issues, see the `Aviatrix support website <http://support.aviatrix.com>`_ or `contact Aviatrix Support <http://https://aviatrix.com/contact>`_.